zacknewcomb/LinearAlgebra/README.md

   * Added Least Squares Solution method to linearAlgebra module
   * Added custom error messages to linearAlgebra module
   * Modified all solveODE methods to return both the step value and the function value after the step performed by method

-*Next Updates Will Include*:
-* Changes to help remove the dependency on NumPy
-* Cleaner, more consistent code in linearAlgebra module

-Future features:
-* Support for additional common linear aglebra problems
-* More ODE related computations
-* Fourier Transform Computations
-* New algorithms from accepted research papers
-* More Custom errors
-* More efficient code for already existing functions